Beam-Impact/beam-salesforce-cartridge/doc/js/server/tutorials/CachingResponses.md

 The caching of responses can be controlled by setting the expiration time at the response object.
 Alternatively, the caching behavior can be set using the <iscache> tag in ISML templates.
-Both ways are legit.
+Both ways are legitimate.
+However, if you intend to use other templating languages besides ISML, such as velocity, it makes more sense to set the caching in the controller.

-By default, responses will not be cached.
+By default, responses are not cached.
 Caching is only supported for buffered responses for HTTP GET requests.
 Streamed responses cannot be cached.

-If the expiration time is set multiple times at the response, the minimum value will be used.
+If the expiration time is set multiple times at the response, the minimum value is used.

 ### Absolute expiration time

-For setting an absolute expiration time, a new date object for the wished time can be created and set at the response.
+For setting an absolute expiration time, a new date object for the time can be created and set at the response.

 ```
 /**
- * The function which will handle the request
+ * The function that handles the request.
  */
 function world(){
     // new Date(year, month, day, hours, minutes, seconds, milliseconds)